Western Water Catchment: Sarimbun Reservoir

 Sarimbun Reservoir (Malay: Tadahan Air Sarimbun; Chinese: 莎琳汶蓄水池) was constructed by damming Sungei Sarimbun and widening of Sungei Karang, Sungei Hantu, and Sungei Sarimbun.
 It is located in Sarimbun, Sungei Gedong, Bahtera and Kapal districts.
 Construction work began in November 1977.

 It is part of SAFTI Live Firing Area in the north, which has restricted access since 19 January 1992 and only accessible through the TRMC Operations Room.
-The gate is accessible through the road named Jalan Bahtera.
-The public can cut through from Bahtera Track to enter Sarimbun Reservoir area.
+The gate is accessible through the road named Jalan Bahtera and is called TRMC Gate P and Gate Q. The public can cut through from Bahtera Track to enter Sarimbun Reservoir area.

 Sarimbun was where General Tomoyuki Yamashita landed his troops during World War II, and was engaged in the Battle of Sarimbun Beach.
 Sarimbun is also home to many small vegetable and fruit farms and health farms.
 Sarimbun also hosts multiple permanent campsites, especially on Jalan Bahtera.
 These campsites include the Singapore Scout Association's Sarimbun Campsite, Girl Guides Singapore's Camp Christine, and Ministry of Education's Jalan Bahtera Adventure Centre.
+These will be closed down by 2032 and will be replaced by expanded SAFTI Live Firing Area.